You are viewing a story from harrypotterfanfiction.com

 ‘Look, Hermione, Cormac!’
 Ron said loudly, pointing over to the door.
 This unfortunately was another of the jokes that Ron found absolutely hysterical.
 The first time he had done, it, I had instinctively ducked in an attempt to hide, knocking over my pumpkin juice and spilling it all over myself, only to realise that he was joking when he was practically rolling around the floor with laughter.
 And so I kept my eyes steadily on him, determined not to move them more than a millimetre from his face.
 I was getting fed up of being the butt if his jokes and I would not let him laugh at me one more time.

-Part of me panicked that Cormac was actually there, that Ron would actually tell the truth one of these times and I would believe him, like the boy who cried wolf.
+Although in truth part of me did panick that Cormac was actually there, that Ron would actually tell the truth one of these times and I wouldn't believe him.
+Like the boy who cried wolf.
 However, my pride wouldn’t let me look.
 I was pretty sure that he was lying by the sound of his voice and I was proved right when a moment later he burst out laughing again, banging the table as he did as if it was the funniest thing he had ever heard.

 ‘Oh, come on Hermione, you got to admit, it is funny,’ Ron laughed.

 I glared at him in response.
-‘No Ronald, I really don’t think that I do.’
+‘No Ronald, I really don’t think that I do,' I replied through clenched teeth.

 ‘Come on mate, give it a rest now,’ Harry said, throwing me a pitying look.
 He had made a few jokes at first, but Harry had seen how much it had been bothering me and knew to stop, unlike the prat of a wizard sitting opposite me.